manyahh07/Dev-Projects-Collection/beginner/Tic-Tac-Toe/README.md

 ---

-## Add Single-Player AI (Future Upgrade)
+## Future Improvements

-Possible enhancement:
+Potential upgrades:

 * Minimax AI opponent
-* Difficulty modes (Easy / Hard)
+* Difficulty levels
 * Scoreboard tracking
-* Multiplayer online version
+* Multiplayer over WebSockets

 ---

 ## License

-Free to use and modify for personal and commercial projects.
+Free to use and modify for personal or commercial projects.

 Built with HTML, CSS and vanilla JavaScript.
 No frameworks.
 No build tools.
 Just open and play.